Missing You (Case song)

 "Missing You" is a song by American R&B singer Case.
-It was produced by Tim Bob and Angel Maldonado and released in February 2001 as the lead single from the album Open Letter.
+It was produced by Tim & Bob and released in February 2001 as the lead single from the album Open Letter.
 The song was also included in the soundtrack to Nutty Professor II: The Klumps.
-The song itself is a cover of the same song done by Joe the year before and originally appeared on the European Version of his 2000 album My Name Is Joe.
+The song itself is a cover of the same song done by Joe the year before and originally appeared on the European version of his 2000 album My Name Is Joe.
 The hit song spent four weeks at number-one on the US R&B chart.

 The song was covered by George Benson on his album Irreplaceable.